-Individual Loans will create a statement/general correspondence scenario.
+Individual Loans creates a statement/general correspondence scenario.

-<LoanRegularPayment> - Displays the regular payment as of the date of the voucher's specific payment due date.
+<LoanRegularPayment> - Displays the regular payment as of the date of the voucher's specific payment due date

-<LoanNextPaymentDate> - Displays the due date for the voucher's specific payment.
+<LoanNextPaymentDate> - Displays the due date for the voucher's specific payment

-<LoanNextPaymentNumber> - Displays the payment number for the voucher's specific payment.
+<LoanNextPaymentNumber> - Displays the payment number for the voucher's specific payment

-All other fields are identical.
+All other fields are identical between the templates.

 Structure of a Template

-Templates consist of a single Template record and any number of TemplateObject records associated with the Template records.
+Templates consist of a single Template record and a number of Template Object records.

-"Special Values" may be inserted into the text and always appear within <> signs.
-Clicking the <<Insert Value>> button in the Edit Template Object dialog displays the list of all recognized tags that may be added to a text object.
-When the statements are printed, the tags are replaced with the values from the corresponding Loans, Borrowers, and Lenders.
+"Special Values" can be inserted into the text.
+They always appear within <> signs.
+Clicking the <<Insert Value>> button in the Edit Template Object dialog displays the list of all recognized tags to add to a text object.
+When statements are printed, the tags are replaced with values from the corresponding Loans, Borrowers, and Lenders.

 Shapes add graphical formatting to a template.
 A shape object can be a line, rectangle, oval, or rounded rectangle.
 The line thickness can be set, and the shape can be filled completely.